hefloryd/worktime/README.md

 # Worktime

-**Worktime** is a time-tracking utility that helps you monitor your work activities by capturing screenshots at configurable intervals.
+**Worktime** is a great time-tracking utility that helps you monitor your work activities by capturing screenshots at configurable intervals.
 The tool only takes screenshots when you're active, ensuring that your time tracking is accurate and efficient.
 These